preciofishbone/OmniaDocsG2/general-assets/creating-form-button/index.rst

 .. image:: form-click-button-question-properties.png

-What will be available here will differ a lot depending on set up, but generally, if it's possible to select proerties, that should always be done.
-In this example you can choose to limit response time, meaning you can set a start and an end date.
-You can also select Organization, to decide who the form will be available for.
+What will be available here will differ depending on how the type is set up.
+You can always choose to limit response time, meaning you can set a start and an end date.
+It's also possible that you have to set a number of properties , Organization in this example.

 6. Click "Create" when you're done.

 .. image:: form-click-button-question-create.png

+For more information on type settings, see this page: :doc:`Types for forms </admin-settings/business-group-settings/forms/forms-settings/forms-types/index>`